For the third year in a row, I was invited to one of my district’s elementary schools for their annual Math/Science Day (previous posts: 2016 & 2017).

 ***Note: I truly cannot recall seeing this trick anywhere else, but with that being said, there are tons of ‘Google tricks’ out there that I may have forgotten where I saw it.
 If you have shared this previously, I apologize for not crediting you.***

-What are your thoughts about this department meeting description?
-I would love to read them in the comments below.
+Does this trick help you?
+I would love to find out more in the comments below.